-- Defense Costs The cost of defending a liquor liability claim can be significant.
-Be sure your policy pays for defense costs outside the policy limit.
-That is, the cost of defending claims should be covered in addition to your liquor liability limit.
-Otherwise, attorneys' fees and other legal expenses could reduce or exhaust your policy limit.
+Defense Costs Outside the Limit.
+The cost of defending a liquor liability claim can be significant.
+The standard ISO form covers the cost of defending claims in addition to the liquor liability limit.
+This means that attorneys' fees and other legal expenses won't reduce or exhaust your policy limit.
 However, some insurers use proprietary forms and these may include defense costs within the policy limit.

-- Covers Mental Injuries Claimants may allege that they were injured in non-physical ways.
+Coverage for Mental Injuries.
+Claimants may allege that they were injured in non-physical ways.
 They may seek damages for stress, mental anguish, or psychological injury.
-Some policies exclude such injuries.
-Be sure your policy covers damages for mental injuries.
+Some policies exclude such injuries while others specifically cover them.

 Edited by Marianne Bonner

 North Star Mutual Insurance Co., "Commercial General Liability Coverage Form," page 1, accessed January 28, 2020.

 North Star Mutual Insurance Co., "Commercial General Liability Coverage Form," page 2, accessed January 28, 2020.

 North Star Mutual Insurance Co., "Liquor Liability Coverage Form," page 1, accessed January 29, 2020.

 North Star Mutual Insurance Co., "Liquor Liability Coverage Form," page 5, accessed January 29, 2020.

 Justia, "Universal Citation: AL Code § 6-5-71 (2013),accessed January 28, 2020.